Skip Ribbon Commands

 Useful For

-An appropriate follow-up test for individuals with unexplained developmental delay/intellectual disability, autism spectrum disorders, or congenital anomalies with a previously normal conventional chromosome study.
+Follow-up testing for individuals with unexplained developmental delay/intellectual disability, autism spectrum disorders, or congenital anomalies with a previously normal conventional chromosome study.

 Determining if apparently balanced abnormalities identified by previous conventional chromosome studies have cryptic imbalances, since a proportion of such rearrangements that appear balanced at the resolution of a chromosome study are actually unbalanced when analyzed by higher-resolution chromosomal microarray.